 - A woman who refuses all help when the labor exceeds her ability to physically sustain her self (spilling ketones, dehydration, unable to eat or rest in a labor over X amount of hours which might be 24 for some or 48 for others)

-- A woman whose birth team can't match an appropriate technique to the needs of the baby for flexion, rotation, and/or descent FROM WHERE THE BABY IS CURRENTLY AT WHEN STUCK
+- A woman whose birth team can't match an appropriate technique to the needs of the baby for flexion, rotation, and/or descent FROM THE LEVEL OF THE PELVIS WHERE THE BABY IS CURRENTLY AT WHEN STUCK

 Who is likely to have an easy time with a posterior baby?